-- 14.1.
+- 15.1.
 All breaches of the UK GDPR, including a breach of any of the data protection principles shall be reported as soon as it is / they are discovered, to the local Data Protection Lead (DPL) for the site.
 The DPL will then complete a Breach Report form providing as much information as possible and send this to DPO@OrmistonAcademies.co.uk.
-There must be no delay in completing this form and sending to OAT. - 14.2.
-Once notified, the Data Protection Officer (DPO) shall assess: - 14.2.1.
-The extent of the breach; - 14.2.2.
-The risks to the data subjects as a consequence of the breach; - 14.2.3.
-Any security measures in place that will protect the information; - 14.2.4.
-Any measures that can be taken immediately to mitigate the risk to the individuals; - 14.2.5.
-Any long-term changes required. - 14.3.
-Unless the DPO concludes that there is unlikely to be any risk to individuals from the breach, it must be notified to the Information Commissioner's Office within 72 hours of the breach having come to the attention of the Trust. - 14.4.
-The Information Commissioner shall be provided with a redacted copy of the breach report where required. - 14.5.
-If the breach is likely to result in a high risk to the rights and freedoms of the affected individuals then the DPL or other appropriately nominated person shall notify data subjects of the breach without undue delay unless the data would be unintelligible to those not authorised to access it, or measures have been taken to mitigate any risk to the affected individuals. - 14.6.
-Data subjects shall be told: - 14.6.1.
-The nature of the breach;
+There must be no delay in completing this form and sending to OAT. - 15.2.
+Once notified, the Data Protection Officer (DPO) shall assess: - The extent of the breach; - The risks to the data subjects as a consequence of the breach; - Any security measures in place that will protect the information; - Any measures that can be taken immediately to mitigate the risk to the individuals; - Any long-term changes required. - 15.3.
+Unless the DPO concludes that there is unlikely to be any risk to individuals from the breach, it must be notified to the Information Commissioner's Office within 72 hours of the breach having come to the attention of the trust. - 15.4.
+The Information Commissioner shall be provided with a redacted copy of the breach report where required. - 15.5.
+If the breach is likely to result in a high risk to the rights and freedoms of the affected individuals then the DPL or other appropriately nominated person shall notify data subjects of the breach without undue delay unless the data would be unintelligible to those not authorised to access it, or measures have been taken to mitigate any risk to the affected individuals. - 15.6.
+Data subjects shall be told: - The nature of the breach; - Who to contact with any questions; - Measures taken to mitigate any risks.

-- 14.6.2.
-Who to contact with any questions; - 14.6.3.
-Measures taken to mitigate any risks. - 14.7.
+- 15.7.
 The Data Protection Officer shall then be responsible for instigating an investigation into the breach, including how it happened, and whether it could have been prevented.
-Any recommendations for further training or a change in procedure shall be reviewed by the Board and a decision made about implementation of those recommendations. - 14.8.
-There are three actions which can be prosecuted as a criminal offence under the Data Protection Act. - 14.9.
-Section 170: to knowingly or recklessly obtain, disclose or procure personal data without the consent of the data controller.
-This includes accessing personal data for which you have no business need to access, including that of a partner, friend or child. - 14.10.
-Section 171: to knowingly or recklessly re-identify information that is de-identified personal data without the consent of the controller responsible for de-identifying the personal data.
-This means when data has been pseudonomised (for example replacing the name of the data subject with an unrelated code or key so they can no longer be identified) it is a criminal offence to put the two sets of information back together again so the data subject can be identified again without permission from the relevant data controller. - 14.11.
-Section 173: to alter, deface, block, erase, destroy or conceal information with the intention of preventing disclosure in the context of a data subject access request.
+Any recommendations for further training or a change in procedure shall be reviewed by SLT and a decision made about implementation of those recommendations. - 15.8.
+There are three actions which can be prosecuted as a criminal offence under the Data Protection Act: - Section 170: to knowingly or recklessly obtain, disclose or procure personal data without the consent of the data controller.
+This includes accessing personal data for which you have no business need to access, including that of a partner, friend or child. - Section 171: to knowingly or recklessly re-identify information that is de-identified personal data without the consent of the controller responsible for de-identifying the personal data.
+This means when data has been pseudonomised (for example replacing the name of the data subject with an unrelated code or key so they can no longer be identified) it is a criminal offence to put the two sets of information back together again so the data subject can be identified again without permission from the relevant data controller. - Section 173: to alter, deface, block, erase, destroy or conceal information with the intention of preventing disclosure in the context of a data subject access request.